-Progressive groups are launching a campaign to raise the minimum wage in Maryland from its current $7.25 to $10 by 2015.
+Progressive groups are resurrecting a campaign to raise the minimum wage in Maryland from its current $7.25 to $10 by 2015.

-Headed up in the General Assembly by Senate Majority Leader Robert J. Garagiola (D-Montgomery), the campaign, called Raise Maryland, is made up of about 20 organizations, including unions, Democratic Party organizations and Progressive Maryland, a nonprofit advocacy group for various progressive issues and a perennial supporter of efforts to boost the minimum wage.
+Headed up in the General Assembly by Senate Majority Leader Robert J. Garagiola (D-Dist.
+15) of Germantown, the campaign, called Raise Maryland, is made up of about 20 organizations, including unions, immigrant groups and Progressive Maryland, a nonprofit advocacy group for various progressive issues and a perennial supporter of efforts to boost the minimum wage.

 “This is anti-poverty legislation, economic development legislation, and it’s middle class, working families legislation,” Garagiola said.